 A well-drafted irrevocable trust can allow your estate to avoid probate and reduce estate taxes, saving your loved ones considerable time and money.

-In addition, holding assets in an irrevocable trust for the benefit of your loved ones will protect those assets from your creditors, which could be a key benefit if you have potential litigation issues.
+In addition, holding assets in an irrevocable trust for the benefit of your loved ones can protect those assets from your creditors, which could be a key benefit if you have potential litigation issues in the future.
+In order to understand the benefits of forming an irrevocable trust it is important to understand the documents that are part of an estate plan.

 A basic Will is one of the simplest steps you can take in estate planning.
 A Will is a legal document that provides instructions after you pass away for the distribution of your property, care of your minor children, pets, and more.

-When you die without a will in place, the intestacy laws of the state where you reside will determine how your property and possessions will be distributed to your heirs.
-This can result in your estate not being distributed in a manner you would have approved.
+When you die without a valid will, the intestacy laws of the state where you reside will determine how your property and possessions will be distributed to your heirs.
+This can result in your estate not being distributed to the people and in the amounts you would have chosen.

-Unfortunately, probate cost money, and sometimes a considerable amount of money.
+Unfortunately, probate costs money, and sometimes a considerable amount of money.
 Some of the costs involved in probate include:

-Many estimates put the cost of probate at anywhere from 3 - 8% percent of an estate's assets.
-What's more, because probate is a court process, it can take a long time to settle–– one month to more than a year.
+Many estimates put the cost of probate at anywhere from 3% - 8% percent of teh value of an estate's assets.
+What's more, because probate is a court process, it can take a long time: anywhere from several months to several years.

 There are basically two broad categories of trusts:

-The primary difference between a revocable trust and an irrevocable trust is that an irrevocable trust cannot be changed or modified once it has been created.
-Consequently, once you create the trust and place assets into it, you relinquish control over the assets and won't be able to modify, change, or cancel the trust.
+The primary difference between a revocable trust and an irrevocable trust is that an irrevocable trust cannot be changed or modified by the grantor once it has been created, but it can be changed of modified by the trustee.
+Consequently, once you create the trust and place assets into it, you relinquish control over the assets to the trustee and won't be able to modify, change, or revoke the trust yourself.

-An irrevocable trust is often preferred over a revocable trust because:
+Depending on your situation, an irrevocable trust may be preferred over a revocable trust because:

 It is important to keep in mind, however, that you can have multiple trusts and different combinations of them.
 An experienced estate planning attorney can assist with understanding how various types of trusts can be used in combination to meet your estate planning objectives.

-For More information contact a qualified and experienced Colorado estate planning attorney today.
+For More information contact our qualified and experienced Colorado trust and estate planning attorneys through the contact link on our website.